 2.1 This Standard Operating Procedure (SOP) gives operational direction in relation to the circumstances in which community resolutions will be used, how they will be delivered and how to record them.

 2.3.
 Restorative practice is a process that brings known benefits including victim satisfaction, reduction in re-offending and community cohesion.
-Restorative justice should not be confused with a community resolution as restorative justice is not an out of court disposal; the two are separate and community resolutions can take place without restorative justice.
-Restorative justice can be used in addition to whatever sentence the offender may have received either at court or by way of an out-of-court disposal.
-Every effort should be made to allow the community resolution to be delivered in a face-to-face restorative manner, but in cases where face-to-face conferencing isn't suitable, the facilitator can act as a 'go between' and arrange communication indirectly.
-Officers will consider who has been affected by the incident or crime in addition to the named victim and they too may take part in restorative justice.
-The process is completely voluntary and both the victim and defendant must agree to take part.
+A Community Resolution may be delivered either with or without the use of restorative process techniques, where appropriate.
+This increases victim inclusivity in the outcome of the offence, and also assists the offender to understand the impact that the offence has on other individuals.
+Restorative Justice should not be confused with a Community Resolution as Restorative Justice is not an out of court disposal; the two are distinct and separate.
+Restorative Justice can be used in addition to whatever sentence the offender may have received either at court or by way of an out-of-court disposal.
+Every effort should be made to allow the Community Resolution to be delivered in a face-to-face restorative manner, Officers will consider who has been affected by the incident or crime in addition to the named victim.

 2.4 Community Resolution should also be considered to be used in conjunction with Cautions and Court outcomes.
 Options for Community remedy are detailed at point 3.9.6.

 3.1.
 Any resolution may be delivered there and then or scheduled for a later time.
+If the Community Resolution is being used with Restorative Justice (face to face or indirect communication) and cannot be dealt with instantly, or it requires more preparation / risk assessment, this will need to b referred to the Restorative Justice Officer.
 The decision as to the most appropriate method of delivery will be for the investigating officer and made with consideration to the facts of the incident and the needs.